peteroupc/html3dutil/doc/H3DU.Hypotrochoid.md

  <a name='H3DU.Hypotrochoid_evaluate'></a>
 ### H3DU.Hypotrochoid#evaluate(u)

-Generates a point on the curve from the given U coordinate.
+Finds the coordinates of a point on the curve from the given U coordinate.

 #### Parameters